corda/djvm/README.md

 sandbox code.
 For example, to deserialize lazily instances of complex sandbox objects, or to avoid transforming a `java.io.ByteArrayInputStream` object into a `sandbox.java.io.ByteArrayInputStream` before it can be consumed.
-To do this, you would wrap your code as a `Function` and pass it to this method:
+To do this, you can wrap your code as a `Function` and pass it to this method:
 ```java
 package net.corda.djvm.rewiring;